brianhumphreys/Logistic-Regression-SGD/README.md

-# Logistic Regression using SGD [100 points]#
+# Logistic Regression using SGD
-(this project is a replica of a test project from Andrew Qiang Yu) In this assignment you will be predicting income from census data using logistic regression.
+(this project is a replica of a test project from Andrew Qiang Yu) In this project you will be predicting income from census data using logistic regression.
 Specifically, you will predict the probability that a person earns more than $50k per year.

 [https://en.wikipedia.org/wiki/Logistic_regression](https://en.wikipedia.org/wiki/Logistic_regression)

-First get the assignment by running:
+First get the project by running:

     Download and unzip Logistic-SGD.zip
     cd Logistic-SGD